 The Rio Grande Village RV, operated by Forever Resorts, offers 25 sites, all with full hookups, and 20 of which are reservable.
 The elevation here is 1,800 feet, and days can be quite hot, depending on the season.
 A camp store is nearby with some food and basic supplies.

-5 Primitive Roadside Campsites in Big Bend National Park
+5. Primitive Roadside Campsites in Big Bend National Park

-6 Rancho Topanga Campground
+6. Rancho Topanga Campground

-7 Maverick Ranch RV Park
+7. Maverick Ranch RV Park

 The park itself has a number of large trees spread around the grounds, and each site has a picnic table.
 The park is pet friendly and offers wireless internet, cable TV, full hookups, bathrooms, showers, laundry facilities, and a dog park.

 Although this is primarily an RV park, with 100 RV sites, 60 of which are pull-through, they also accommodate tents.
 Rates vary depending on the season and the length of stay, including daily, weekly, and monthly pricing.

-8 BJ's RV Park
+8. BJ's RV Park

 Amenities include flush toilets, showers, and Wi-Fi.
-This park is simply a patch of desert on the roadside, but what it lacks in scenery and ambience it makes up for with convenience if you are planning on visiting the park.
+This park is simply a patch of desert on the roadside, but what it lacks in scenery and ambiance it makes up for with convenience if you are planning on visiting the park.

-9 Big Bend Resort & Adventures RV Park
+9. Big Bend Resort & Adventures RV Park

-Big Bend Resort & Adventures is only about four miles from the eastern entrance to Big Bend National Park, making it incredibly convenient.
+Big Bend Resort & Adventures is about four miles from the eastern entrance to Big Bend National Park, making it incredibly convenient.
 This is a huge campground, so if you are stuck, you can usually find something here.

-10 Study Butte RV Park
+10. Study Butte RV Park

 This is a small facility but offers showers, Wi-Fi, full hookups, and some tent sites.
 The campground has a small store with a gift shop, but directly across the street is Cottonwood General Store, with an excellent selection of groceries and camping supplies.

-11 Marathon Motel and RV Park
+11. Marathon Motel and RV Park

 Located in Marathon, about 40 miles from Big Bend National Park, the Marathon Motel and RV Park offers an RV area with 19 sites offering full hookups, and a separate tenting area.
 Facilities include bathrooms, showers, cable TV, and a dump station.